 Further, the guild leader can also determine here if guild members should be promoted automatically to a higher rank and on which criteria.
 If the guild leader clicks the box for the "Autoprogress Trigger", he can select whether this rank is reached after a certain amount of days, a certain character level or a certain amount of achievement points.
 Note, even though a member does not fulfil the conditions of a rank anymore which he/she is already holding, the member will not be demoted automatically.
 Downgrading a member from a rank has to be done manually via "Edit Members".
 An automatic promotion to rank 1 or 2 is not possible.
 The system checks once a day if characters have reached the criteria for an automatic promotion.

 - Edit Members

 Several options are available here: Guild leaders can confer individual titles to characters by using the "Set title to" option.
 Guild leaders as well as vice leaders can exclude characters from their guild by selecting the "Exclude from guild" option.
-Finally, by selecting "Set rank to" it is possible to promote or demote characters.
+By selecting "Set rank to" it is possible to promote or demote characters.
 Note that any guild member can promote or demote guild members who are inferior in rank.
 Thus, if a guild has 10 ranks, a guild member of fourth rank can promote or demote any guild member of fifth rank or below.
 However, it is not possible to promote guild members to one's own rank, so if the mentioned guild member would like a friend to rise to rank 4, he would have to ask a guild member of rank three or better.

 - Resign From Leadership